onyx-intl/public-wiki/Scribble-API.md

 EpdController.leaveScribbleMode();
 ```

+Note: During scribble mode, all other screen update request will be ignored.

 # moveTo and lineTo

 When using scribble, Onyx Android SDK provides two functions to draw line on screen